Dubai VARA License

 - VA Activities

-For more information and a prior consultation on the requirements to your particular business model according to VARA, we recommend contacting our legal team.
+For more information and a prior consultation on the requirements for your particular business model according to VARA, we recommend contacting our legal team.

-There are 2 main categories of VA issuance under VARA:
+There are two main categories of regulated VA issuance under VARA, alongside Exempt VAs:

-Prior to offering or selling a VA, it is important that both categories provide VARA with a list of required information in the form of a Whitepaper.
-The components of the Whitepaper include but are not limited to:
+Prior to offering or selling a VA (except for Exempt VAs), it is important that issuers provide required information in the form of a Whitepaper.
+The components of the Whitepaper include, but are not limited to:

-- A detailed description of the rights and obligations attached to the VA issued;
+- Detailed description of the Virtual Asset to be issued, the rights and obligations attached to the VA, and the VA issuance structure;

-- Detailed descriptions of any fees or charges associated with the VA;
+- Breakdowns of any fees or charges associated with the VA;

 - The estimated VA price (if applicable);